fabien-roy/glo-3112-project/README.md

 Note that our backend code coverage seems low, but we use end-to-end tests that cover the CRUD logic, which will be implemented as an automated workflow when we'll have some free time.
 The required postman requests collection, end-to-end tests collection and environment variables are located in [backend/resources](backend/resources).

+## Important information

+### Monitoring strategies

+TODO

+### Additionnal functionnalities

+Here are the functionnalities we chose and how we implemented them :

+TODO

+### How to get to top hashtags?

+Top hashtags are displayed in the search view, which is accessible by pressing the search icon in the navigation bar.
+On this page, three tabs are available, filtered by the given search value (in search bar).
+The tabs are :

+- Users (filtered by username)
+- Hashtags (filtered by hashtag)
+- Posts (filtered by description)

+Hashtags are filtered by usage count, the number of posts that uses this hashtag.
+Going to this page without any search query shows the top hashtags.

 ## Technical debt

 We aren't perfect and we know it.
 Here's the list of improvements upon release 2 :